vslokenb/HGC_OGP_DB/README.md

 ### Missing entries (data or header)
 1. Check if OGP survey program is properly named.
 Spaces are very likely to cause parsing issues and therefore should be avoided.
 Correct Example: `CMU_OGP_module_survey_2024`
 2. Check if the routines are reporting results to Files.
 Turn Results for (X, Y, Z) on, and change the system setting to Link Results to Files.
+Do this for user input variables as well.
 3. Check if the file output routine has filter applied.
 Uncheck the option.

 ### Template change